nexxyz/pyserialoscd/README.md

 And for fun.

 Currently the OSC receiving part is somewhat implemented, and I am working on the interaction on the serial side of things right now.
 Afterwards, I will put the two together, and also have autodetection of devices if possible, using a modified version of the com-port-listing from pyserial.
+There is already a stripped-down version of this in the code.

 To test it, you can run pyserialoscd and either press the "list" button in something like monome-home.maxpat, or you can run the pyserialtestharness, which will send a list request every second.